zhiyaoxie/zhiyaoxie.github.io/_pages/about.md

 * Our lab has a small number of students with enough research resources.
 Therefore, you can get hands-on supervision from the advisor during your Ph.D. study.
 This could be very helpful when starting your research.

-* HKUST is a top Asian university in science and engineering.
+* HKUST is undoubtedly a top Asian university in science and engineering.
 It ranked 34 in QS World University Rankings 2022.